lillypad/swamp-rat/README.md

 # Goals
 - To detect network traffic one would need your servers private key for `ssl` decryption as well as advanced `suricata` rules `lua` scripts to undo the `xor` encryption.
+- `ssl` fingerprinting could still be used but you can just generate a new random certificate

 # TODO
 - SSL Communications